 Flowers: Flowers are 5-parted.
 The corolla has 5 white or creamy-white petals, ovate, slightly broader above the middle, pointed tips, joined together only near their bases.
 The inside of the corolla is dense with uni-cellular hairs.
 There are usually 8 stamens with white filaments and very pale yellow anthers and a single style with a blunt tip.
 These are both exserted from the corolla.
 The calyx is very small with with 5 short lobes, all densely hairy.
 Flowers are considered fragrant and open after the new leaves form.

 Seed: Fertilized flowers produce a longer than wide seed capsule elongated on both ends and containing up to 50 small seeds.
-The capsule is on a recurved stalk when the capsule is dry it slits upward from the bottom, releasing seeds to the wind.
+The capsule is 3-5.5 × 4-6 mm in size and is on a recurved stalk; when the capsule is dry it slits upward from the bottom, releasing seeds to the wind.
 Flowers can self-fertilize but seed production is then lower than if insect pollinated.

 Habitat: Labrador Tea is a plant preferring the acidic soils of bogs, swamps and wetlands of northern climate zones.
 It grows from a rhizome and a division of the root, or a sucker from the root is the best way to obtain new plants.
 Seeds should be planted in in fall or spring in moist peaty soil but not covered as they need light for germination.
 Plants must be in full sun to thrive.
 Encroachment by trees such as Tamarack and Black Spruce will gradually shade them out.
 Fires or burns that control tree species are adventitious to Labrador Tea.